 Sounds pretty ridiculous, right?

-When it comes to body font, my experience leads me to say somewhere in between 17px - 21px, depending on what font you are using (some are naturally larger than others).
+When it comes to body font, my experience leads me to say somewhere in between 17px to21px, depending on what font you are using (some are naturally larger than others).

 For your headings size and a more in-depth analysis as to why this all matters, I suggest checking out this article.
-It gives you a full chart of some of the most common sizes used for header tags, from desktop to mobile.
+It dives further into some of the most common sizes used for header tags, from desktop to mobile.

-If you are looking for some examples of websites who’ve mastered typography and sizes on their site, I suggest checking out these companies:
+If you are looking for some examples of websites that have mastered typography and sizes on their site, I suggest checking out these companies:

 7. Use short descriptive subheadings